Indiabulls Housing Finance's Sameer Gehlaut resigns as Non-Executive director

 Sameer Gehlaut is the founder and chairman of the Indiabulls Group, a diversified financial services group with businesses in housing and consumer finance through independent and listed companies in the Indian stock exchanges.

-Shares of Indiabulls Housing Finance Limited on Monday closed 0.50 per cent lower at Rs 150.20 apiece on BSE.
+Shares of Indiabulls Housing Finance Limited on Tuesday traded 8.15 per cent higher at Rs 162.55 apiece on BSE during early trade hours.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today